Sarona Hotel

 The Sarona Hotel is a proposed luxury hotel building in South Kirya, a section of Sarona, a neighborhood in Tel Aviv, Israel.

 Site

 The Sarona Hotel is set to be constructed south of the Azrieli Sarona Tower, the tallest building in Israel, at the corner of Harbaa Street and Begin Road in South Kirya, a section of Sarona, a neighborhood in Tel Aviv, Israel.
-In June 2025, Sarona was hit by an Iranian airstrike in the Iran–Israel war.
+In June 2025, Sarona was hit by an Iranian airstrike in the Twelve-Day War.

 Architecture

 The Sarona Hotel is designed as a 880-room—the most of any hotel in Israel—luxury hotel.
 It is set to be the tallest hotel in Israel upon its completion.
 Forty thousand square meters of land have been allocated for hotel space, with an additional two thousand square meters of commercial space, twenty thousand square meters of above-ground service space, and thirty-nine thousand square meters of underground service space.
 The underground areas were constructed by Danya Cebus, while the above-ground areas are being constructed by Electra Construction.
 Renderings of the hotel depict features restaurants, a spa, indoor and outdoor pools, a ballroom, and hundreds of rooms and suites on the first floor, with the second floor containing an exclusive lobby, lounge, suite, and a corner presidential suite.
 The hotel features a sky lobby and roof garden.
 It is planned to have forty-seven floors, though Eric Trump has urged Nitsba Group to add twelve floors; a request would require approval from the Civil Aviation Authority as the hotel is in the flight path of Ben Gurion Airport.